HariSekhon/Knowledge-Base/informatica.md

 jdbc:sqlserver://x.x.x.x:1433;databaseName=MY-DB;encrypt=false;
 ```

-The `useSSL=false` and `encrypt=false` settings for MySQL and Microsoft SQL Server respectively were needed for the
+The `useSSL=false`, `encrypt=false`, or `ssl=false` settings for MySQL, Microsoft SQL Server or Vertica respectively
-connection to succeed to RDS.
+were needed for the connection to succeed to RDS.

 Informatica documentation was missing this.